apache/echarts-doc/en/option/component/tooltip.md

 This attribute is new to ECharts 3.0.

-## alwaysShowContent(boolean) = false

-Whether to show tooltip content all the time.
-By default, it will be hidden [after some time](~tooltip.hideDelay).
-It can be set to be `true` to preserve displaying.

-This attribute is newly added to ECharts 3.0.

 ## showDelay(number) = 0

 Delay time for showing tooltip, in ms. No delay by default, and it is not recommended to set.
 Only valid when [triggerOn](~tooltip.triggerOn) is set to be `'mousemove'`.